How to Train Your Dragon: Heide Park

 In 2016, the German theme park Heide Park created a whole section of the park offering various rides based on the franchise called "How to Train Your Dragon: The Island".
 It offers three different flying attractions and a boat ride where guests venture into the dark Dragon Caves to meet and help Hiccup, Toothless and their friends.

 Motiongate Dubai

 The Dubai Hollywood-inspired theme park Motiongate Dubai also features a section of the park based on the films and television series.
 The most prominent attraction is the hanging roller coaster named "Dragon Gliders".
 Riders join Hiccup, Toothless, Astrid, and Stormfly in flying through the caves of the Forbidden Island, where they come across an unexpected threat.
 Guests can also meet and greet with Hiccup, Toothless, and Astrid.

 Universal Studios

 To promote How to Train Your Dragon: The Hidden World, Universal Studios Florida briefly had a limited-time virtual reality experience where guests could experience riding on Toothless, while Universal Studios Hollywood allowed visitors to meet and greet with Toothless.
-Universal Studios Beijing's Hollywood Boulevard area contains Untrainable, an immersive How to Train Your Dragon-themed stage show with largescale puppets and sets.
+Universal Studios Beijing's Hollywood Boulevard area contains The Untrainable Dragon, an immersive How to Train Your Dragon-themed stage show with largescale puppets and sets.

+In January 2024, it was announced that How to Train Your Dragon: Isle of Berk would be one of the five lands of Universal Orlando's third theme park Universal Epic Universe, which opened on May 22, 2025.
+The land features five attractions, including the Untrainable Dragon show from Beijing, a launch roller coaster called Hiccup's Wing Gliders, a sky fly ride called Dragon Racer's Rally, an interactive boat ride called Fyre Drill, and a children's play area called the Viking Training Camp.
+Guests can also meet and interact with various characters and dragons from the films.
+The area's notable dining options include Mead Hall, Spit Fyre Grill, and Hooligan's Grog & Gruel.
+Mead Hall will serve "Yaknog", a themed drink made of malted chocolate, cinnamon, and whipped cream.